The effect of algorithmic bias and network structure on coexistence, consensus, and polarization of opinions: Discussion

 Algorithmic bias, an unexpected consequence of the content filtering tools behind most popular social media platforms used today, affects the dynamics of opinion formation and information spreading arising from digital interactions in non-trivial ways, ultimately leading to undesired collective phenomena like group polarization and opinion radicalization \cite{baumann2020modeling,cinelli2021echo}.
 While the role of algorithmic bias has been recently modeled in an array of concrete scenarios \cite{ciampaglia2018algorithmic,Sirbu:2019,Perra:2019}, a general theoretical framework systematically linking social dynamics, network structure and algorithmic filtering has been missing so far.
 Here we have put forward such a formalism by extending previous work on binary-state dynamics \cite{Gleeson:2011,Gleeson:2013,Ruan:2015,Porter:2016,Peralta:2018,Unicomb:2018,unicomb2021dynamics} with a notion of bias and applying it to synthetic and real-world social networks.
 While our formalism applies to any binary-state dynamics, we have showcased its flexibility by focusing on the noisy voter, language, and majority-vote models, which consider a (pairwise or group-based) copying or herding mechanism, alongside random or idiosyncratic changes of opinion.

 We derived a set of deterministic, non-linear rate equations describing the macroscopic dynamics of the system with increasing levels of accuracy: mean-field, pair approximation, and approximate master equations.
 From these equations we determined the possible stationary states of the dynamics and their stability.
 We observed a rich phenomenology with respect to various parameters (bias intensity $b$, noise $Q$, model tuning parameter $\alpha$, and inter-group connectivity $p$), including continuous and discontinuous phase transitions between stationary states of consensus, coexistence and polarization.

 Algorithmic bias plays a crucial role in the shape of the associated phase diagram.
 It promotes consensus (in homogeneous networks) and polarization of opinions (in modular networks) when pairwise interactions are predominant (the noisy-voter and language models with low $\alpha$).
 When the dynamics is driven instead by group-based interactions (majority-vote and language models with high $\alpha$), algorithmic bias promotes coexistence of opinions.
 The role of algorithmic bias on the coexistence-consensus transition has an intuitive interpretation: For pairwise interactions, bias makes it harder for individuals to copy opposing states, thus favoring consensus and polarization of opinions.
 For group interactions, however, opinion unanimity within a group is necessary for an individual to change state.
 Under algorithmic bias, the opinion of part of the group is hidden due to content filtering, making majorities harder to form.
 Fewer state changes due to copying mechanisms and an increasing role of noise leads to coexistence.
+The separation between pairwise and group based behaviors depends on the specific details of the rates of the model; for the language model the transition occurs smoothly for an intermediate value $\alpha \approx 2$, see Section S3.3 and Figure S2 of the SM \cite{SM_ref} for more details.
+For other binary-state models well-described by local transition rates we expect such a separation to exist (see \cite{peralta2021opinion} where these results are extended for asymmetric rates, and pair and group based behaviors are discussed in detail).
+We leave as further work the extension of our analysis to other opinion formation mechanisms beyond voter-like dynamics.